tarekbardouni/ERSN-OpenMC-Py/readme.txt

 6. install prerequisites
 	- Before installing prerequisites it is better to update miniconda on terminal or from the gui.
-	- If the update frozes in "Solving environment" step an issue is:
+	- If the update freezes in "Solving environment" step an issue is:
 		- delete the file : ~/.condarc
 		- then set channel priority : conda config --set channel_priority flexible

-	It's better to close the gui after prequisites installing is finished, then in a terminal activate the created openmc environment, for example: conda activate openmc-py3.7
+	It's better to close the gui after prequisites installing is finished, then in a terminal activate the created openmc environment, for example: conda activate openmc-py3.13

 	If you can not run the gui because pyqt5 is not installed under conda, try the command in a terminal :
          ==> Command : pip install pyqt5